 PRS may also select advanced undergraduate or graduate courses offered by other departments, such as Mathematics, Statistics, Engineering Science, Physics, and Economics.

 Students who take such a course need to discuss with their supervisor how it will be assessed.
-If it is not possible for the PRS to sit an examination with other students on the course, the supervisor is expected to set and mark a piece of written work based on the course followed.
+If it is not possible for the PRS to sit an examination with other students on the course, the supervisor is expected to set (or arrange) an assessment, and arrange for it to be independently marked by another academic or a postdoc; the supervisor cannot be the marker.